Alcohol Policy @SPH

 See Related information: Catering and Alcohol Reminder Notice

-Catering and Alcohol Policy @HSPH
+Catering and Alcohol Policy @SPH

 The serving of alcoholic beverages follows the same as above stated guideline.
-Harvard School of Public Health holds a beer and wine license, which we apply for each year through the City of Boston.
+Harvard T.H.
+Chan School of Public Health holds a beer and wine license, which we apply for each year through the City of Boston.
 For any event where beer and wine is offered, Sebastian’s catering must be engaged as they are the exclusive providers of all alcoholic beverages.
 School policy dictates that all alcohol must be served by a Sebastian’s bartender (no self-service or cash bars allowed).
 It is also the policy of the school when offering alcoholic beverages that a non-alcoholic beverage is offered, as well as a food selection.

 Your cooperation in following the above policy is greatly appreciated.

-HSPH Inclement Weather Guidelines
+SPH Inclement Weather Guidelines

 In the event of severely inclement weather, any decisions related to the suspension of normal operations – including delayed starts, early releases, office closings, and cancellation of classes – will be made by the Executive Dean for Administration and the HSPH Local Emergency Management team (LEMT).